-Forty years ago the call was to grow wheat, to grow foreign grain, to grow a useless and impossible crop.
+Forty years ago, the call was to grow wheat, to grow foreign grain, to grow a useless and impossible crop.
 Then it was said that the Japanese varieties of rye and barley did not have as high a food value as American grain and the farmers regretfully gave up growing these traditional grains.
-As the standard of living rose by leaps and bounds, the word went out to eat meat, eat eggs, drink milk, and change from eating rice to eating bread.
-Corn, soybeans, and wheat were imported in ever-increasing quantities.
+As the standard of living rose rapidly, the word went out to eat meat, eat eggs, drink milk, and change from eating rice to eating bread.
+Corn, soybeans, and wheat were imported in ever -increasing quantities.
 American wheat was cheap, so the growing of native rye and barley was abandoned.
-Japanese agriculture adopted measures which forced farmers to take part-time jobs in town so they could buy the crops they had been told not to grow.
+Japanese agriculture adopted measures that forced farmers to take part-time jobs in town so they could buy the crops they had been told not to grow.

-And now, new concern has arisen over the shortage of food resources.
-Self-sufficiency in rye and barley production is again being advocated.
+And now, new concern has arisen over the short - age of food resources.
+Selfsufficiency in rye and barley production is again being advocated.
 They are saying there will even be subsidies.
 But it is not enough to grow traditional winter grains for a couple of years and then to abandon them again.
 A sound agricultural policy must be established.
 Because the Ministry of Agriculture has no clear idea of what should be grown in the first place, and because it does not understand the connection between what is grown in the fields and the people's diet, a consistent agricultural policy remains an impossibility.

-If the Ministry's staff were to go to the mountains and meadows, gather the seven herbs of spring, and the seven herbs of autumn, and taste them, they would learn what the source of human nourishment is.
+If the Ministry's staff were to go to the mountains and meadows, gather the seven herbs of spring, and the seven herbs of autumn (Chinese bell flower, arrowroot (kudzu), thoroughwort (a boneset), valerianacca, bush clover, wild fringed pink and Japanese pampas grass.) and taste them, they would learn what the source of human nourishment is.
 If they would investigate further they would see that you can live quite well on traditional domestic crops such as rice, barley, rye, buckwheat, and vegetables, and they could decide simply that this is all Japanese agriculture needs to grow.
 If that is all the farmers have to grow, farming becomes very easy.

-Until now the line of thought among modern economists has been that small scale, self-sufficient farming is wrong-that this is a primitive kind of agriculture-one that should be eliminated as quickly as possible.
-It is being said that the area of each field must be expanded to handle the changeover to large-scale, American-style agriculture.
-This way of thinking does not apply only to agriculture-developments in all areas are moving in this direction.
+Until now the line of thought among modern economists has been that small scale, self-sufficient farming is wrong - that this is a primitive kind of agriculture - one that should be eliminated as quickly as possible.
+It is being said that the area of each field must be expanded to handle the changeover to large -scale, American-style agriculture.
+This way of thinking does not apply only to agriculture developments in all areas are moving in this direction.